Monthly Ikki: Style

 Monthly Ikki was regarded as an underground publication and was frequently compared to American and European alternative comics for its content.
+It has also been sometimes referred to as "Shogakukan's Afternoon" or "Shogakukan's Garo".
 The magazine prioritized authorial creativity over audience expectations.
 As Egami explained, his boss contrasted its approach with that of Weekly Big Comic Spirits: "for IKKI, you have to see the spring that is the origin of the river, meaning you have to see the creator and work with the creator; that it's important to understand the artists' point of view."
 This philosophy led the magazine to advertise itself as a "comics magazine" rather than a "manga magazine" to distinguish its unconventional content.

 Its slogan, "[w]e are still at the dawn of the manga era," reflected an optimistic view of the medium's potential.
 Egami elaborated that this meant "if you assume that the history of manga will continue for 200 years or longer, we are still at the very beginning", suggesting ample room for innovation and growth beyond the perceived saturation of the market.
 He further expressed a belief in the future emergence of creators who could stand alongside Osamu Tezuka.

 The magazine recruited artists both from other publications and through a newcomers contest.
 This initiative discovered talents such as Hisae Iwaoka, author of Saturn Apartments, and Shunju Aono, author of I'll Give It My All...
 Tomorrow.

 Circulation and demographic

-Monthly Ikkis circulation experienced a gradual decline, from 13,750 copies in 2009 to 10,000 by 2013.
+Monthly Ikkis circulation experienced a gradual decline, from 33,916 copies in 2004 to 10,000 by 2013.
 Editor Hideki Egami acknowledged the magazine's limited commercial success in Japan.
 While anime adaptations of series like Bokurano: Ours and Rideback boosted their respective tankōbon sales, they had little effect on the magazine's overall circulation.

-Although categorized as a seinen publication targeting older teens and adults, the magazine deliberately avoided focusing on a specific gender or age.
+Although categorized as a seinen manga publication targeting older teens and adults, the magazine deliberately avoided focusing on a specific gender or age.
 Egami described its target audience as "everybody" with a creative mindset, and sought to stimulate "the highest sentiments that a person could feel."
 Its readership was primarily in their twenties, with a significant portion consisting of older teens and readers up to their fifties.
-Unusually for a seinen magazine, 40% of its readers were female, a figure that rose to 60% among its teenage audience.
-This broad appeal was partly facilitated by editorial choices, such as avoiding the use of nude photos on covers, which Egami stated alienated female readers and was not "the kind of nudity to begin with."
-However, Egami noted that the popularity of certain series with female readers, such as House of Five Leaves, occurred organically rather than by intentional design.
+Unusually for a seinen manga magazine, 40% of its readers were female, a figure that rose to 60% among its teenage audience.
+This broad appeal was partly facilitated by editorial choices, such as avoiding the use of nude photos on covers.
+Egami said that this was not necessarily because it would alienate female readers, but rather because it was not "that kind of nudity to begin with."
+Egami noted that the popularity of certain series with female readers, such as House of Five Leaves, occurred organically rather than by intentional design.